Gustoaxel/Cell-Cycle/README.md

 Then, to execute our script, we will need several dependencies.
 To install them you will have to run this command in the spyder console (at the bottom right).
 ```
 $ conda install -c anaconda pip
-$ cd path/to/project
-$ pip install -r requirements.txt (Warning, before launching this command you must go to the directory where the requirements.txt is located)
+$ pip install -r requirements.txt
 ```

+(Warning, before launching this command you must go to the directory where the requirements.txt is located)

-To install captum make sure you have a c++ compiler
+To install pytorch make sure you have a c++ compiler.
+If this is not the case, please follow the instructions in this link: https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-160 for windows or install Xcode app if you use mac os

 ## How to use :